Man on Fire (2004)

 Hard drinking, burnt out ex CIA operative John Creasy has given up on life until he's hired as a bodyguard to protect nine year old Pita Ramos.
 Bit by bit, Creasy begins to reclaim some of his soul, but when pita is kidnapped, Creasy's fiery rage is finally released and he will stop at nothing to save her as he sets out on a dangerous, revenge fuelled rescue mission.

-John Creasy is a hard drinking, ex-CIA assassin whose past causes him to carry a heavy conscience.
+John Creasy is a hard drinking, ex-CIA operative whose past causes him to carry a heavy conscience.
 Creasy reluctantly takes a job as a bodyguard to a young girl in Mexico City, Lupita Ramos.
 Although Creasy is burnt out, with Pita's help, he learns to live again.
 Just as Creasy is getting things back together in regards to his own well-being, Pita is taken by experienced kidnappers.
 After valiantly trying to fight them off, they flee with Pita.
 At this point Creasy will stop at nothing to find those involve and exact justice.
-Creasy wages all put war on anyone involved, learning about the corruption in the highest of places and their involvement in the kidnapping racket.
+Creasy wages all-out war on anyone involved, learning about the corruption in the highest of places and their involvement in the kidnapping racket.

 A wave of kidnappings has swept through Mexico, feeding a growing sense of panic among its wealthier citizens, especially parents.
 In one six-day period, there were twenty-four abductions, leading many to hire bodyguards for their children.
 Into this world enters John Creasy, a burned-out ex-CIA operative/assassin, who has given up on life.
 Creasy's friend Rayburn brings him to Mexico City to be a bodyguard to nine-year-old Pita Ramos, daughter of industrialist Samuel Ramos and his wife Lisa.
 Creasy is not interested in being a bodyguard, especially to a youngster, but for lack of something better to do, he accepts the assignment.
 Creasy barely tolerates the precocious child and her pestering questions about him and his life.
 But slowly, she chips away at his seemingly impenetrable exterior, his defenses drop, and he opens up to her.
 Creasy's new-found purpose in life is shattered when Pita is kidnapped.
 Despite being seriously wounded during the kidnapping, he vows to kill anyone involved in or profiting from the kidnapping.
 And no one can stop him.